 There are tour agencies that can arrange visits to Burmese Long Neck Tribes, jungle zip lining, zorb ball, paintballing, and loads more strange / non-Thai experiences.

-For a more authentic stay in Chiang Mai, rent a motorbike and explore the surrounding countryside.
+For more authentic things to do in Chiang Mai, rent a motorbike and explore the surrounding countryside.
 Trips to the Mae Sa Waterfall and driving the Mae Hon Song Loop are popular (and gorgeous) excursions in the area.
+You can also visit nearby cities and towns – don’t miss the awesome things to do in Chiang Rai.

 Thailand’s hippy hangout.
 A beautiful little village set on the Pai River in the Mae Hong Song province, Pai is a pretty cool place.
 You can arrange jungle treks and river trips here as well as visits to the stunning Pai Canyon, Santichon (Chinese village) and tours to the infamous Bridge Over The River Kwai.